SENESCYT Registration for Professional Visas: Why Your Degree Might Be Rejected

 - Realize they have not started SENESCYT registration

-- Discover they are missing the ISCED certificate
+- Discover they are missing the field of study document

 - Scramble to get documents apostilled from abroad while the three-month clock ticks